Project Overview

 • Neighborhood Preservation and Stabilization

-Strategies to preserve affordability will need to be prioritized along with community revitalization efforts in historically disinvested areas of the region to avoid displacing lower-income households due to rising property values.
-It is necessary that preservation efforts also actively be directed toward existing dedicated affordable housing stock.
-This includes public housing projects and Section 8 housing, as well as privately managed LIHTC developments.
+Strategies to preserve affordability will need to be prioritized alongside community revitalization efforts in historically disinvested areas of the region to avoid displacing lower-income households as property values rise.
+It is necessary that preservation efforts also be actively directed toward existing dedicated affordable housing stock.
+This includes public housing projects, Section 8 housing, and privately managed LIHTC developments.

 • Environmentally Sustainable and Resilient Housing

-The construction of housing may replace vegetation or open space with impervious materials that contribute to stormwater runoff and water pollution, as well as extreme heat.
+The construction of housing may replace vegetation or open space with impervious surfaces that contribute to stormwater runoff, water pollution, and extreme heat.
 Solutions may include rain gardens, incorporating additional landscaping, or utilizing permeable pavers.
-Housing infrastructure will also need to support more renewable sources of energy to confront the climate crisis.
-Energy efficiency can be supported through the use of all-electric and Energy Star-rated appliances.
+Housing infrastructure will also need to support more renewable energy sources to address the climate crisis.
+Energy efficiency can be supported by using all-electric, Energy Star-rated appliances.

 • Enhancing Connectivity

-Planning for walkability, multi-modal transportation, and increasing accessibility to essential services is a priority for housing development.
+Planning for walkability, multimodal transportation, and increased accessibility to essential services is a priority in housing development.
 Great density near high-frequency transit and rezoning in transportation hubs can help address this.
-Promoting connectivity in moderately developed areas requires intentional planning of subdivisions to connect with existing streets, as well as emphasizing active transportation and public space to provide opportunities for connection.
+Promoting connectivity in moderately developed areas requires intentional subdivision planning that connects to existing streets, as well as an emphasis on active transportation and public space to provide opportunities for connection.

 • Senior Housing

-Many older adults would benefit from the construction of affordable and accessible smaller dwellings or multiunit housing.
-Senior homeowners often find it difficult to maintain the size of their current home, and those who rent find struggle to afford housing with only a pension or Social Security Income.
-While senior home repair and modification programs may be beneficial, there is a need for housing types that allow seniors to downsize to a home that meets their needs and abilities.
+Many older adults would benefit from the construction of affordable, accessible, smaller dwellings or multi-unit housing.
+Senior homeowners often find it difficult to maintain the size of their current homes, and those who rent struggle to afford housing on a pension or Social Security Income alone.
+While senior home repair and modification programs may be beneficial, there is a need for housing types that allow seniors to downsize into homes that meet their needs and abilities.

 • Universal Design

-Designing housing for people with disabilities and older adults before construction reduces long-term costs for building owners and residents who require universal design features.
-Attention to accessibility compliance within local government may also allow for more innovative solutions to increasing affordable and accessible units in new developments.
-There are also universal design elements that can be incorporated during the initial design process that are low or no-cost options.
+Designing housing for people with disabilities and older adults before construction reduces long-term costs for owners and residents needing universal features.
+Emphasizing accessibility compliance can promote innovative solutions to boost affordable, accessible units in new developments.
+Including universal design elements during initial design offers low- or no-cost options.

 • Efficiency of Local Government and Administration

-Streamlining administrative processes can save developers time and money, especially those who are working with limited capital.
+Streamlining administrative processes can save developers time and money, especially for those working with limited capital.
 Simplifying permitting processes, coordinating applications across municipal departments, and preapproving plans are all examples of streamlining local government efforts to facilitate development.
-These relationships can help eliminate roadblocks, while planning for the long-term impacts development may have on a community.
+These relationships can help eliminate roadblocks while planning for the long-term impacts development may have on a community.

 • Comprehensive Housing Services

-Expanding social and housing services would benefit residents in attaining and maintaining stable housing.
-Housing counselors can provide renter education, pathways to homeownership, sources for rental or down payment assistance, and skill-building in financial literacy.
+Expanding social and housing services helps residents achieve and sustain stable housing.
+Housing counselors can provide renter education, pathways to homeownership, sources of rental or down payment assistance, and financial literacy skill-building.
 Other supportive services that help individuals maintain stable housing include mental health services, child care, and language access services for households with Limited English Proficiency.

 Key Terms